IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``:ComputeBaseUrl/multiparty?datasetPersistentId&anotherDatasetPersistentId&anotherDatasetPersistentId&...``

-If a user is computing on a single file, depending on the configuration of your installation, the compute tool option will either redirect to:
+If a user is computing on a single file, the compute tool option will redirect to:

-``:ComputeBaseUrl?datasetPersistentId=yourObject``

-if your installation's :ref:`:PublicInstall` setting is true, or:

 ``:ComputeBaseUrl?datasetPersistentId=yourObject&temp_url_sig=yourTempUrlSig&temp_url_expires=yourTempUrlExpiry``